hughlaw/themilldunfanaghy/src/pages/index.md

     He converted the flax mill into his studio and home until his death in 1990.

     Work began in 1999 to modernise and enlarge the house to accommodate a restaurant, 6 ensuite rooms and a living area.
 In 2001 another room,  The Studio, was added.

     Our new chapter begins in 2020.
   profileImage: /img/splash-image-large@2x.jpg
   title: About us
   title2: The story of The Mill
-'footer,':
+"footer,":
   awardImages:
     - awardImage: /img/mckenna_plaque_2020.png
     - awardImage: /img/michelin.png